 Ok, im on a roll with the " btw' s".
 Guys, I promise you it' s not that hot to take a selfie in a public restroom, with the urinal.
-And I know its important to some of you, but no girl I know of cares about looking at a photo of your vehicle .
+And I get that its important to some of you, but no girl I know of cares about looking at a photo of your vehicle .
 I' m really just tryin to be helpful ?
 One more btw, why does okc make it look like you're " here" when you've signed off hours ago?
 Sometimes I forget to sign out...but even when I do, it doesn't look like it.
 Somewhat suspect, I think, relating to skewering the activity" stats?.

 SO, anyway....most of my teenage years were spent in Woodstock, where my family moved to after Switzerland.
 I was very very lucky to have been able to experience that town when I did.
 So many artists and bands, from the Stones ( who did Exile On Main Street here) to The Psychedelic Furs, The B - 52's...all showed up in town to record albums at Todd Rundgren's Utopia Studios ( Todd lived here....on Mink Hollow road, of course?)
 The Stones played an impromptu gig at a local place, which is the kind of thing that happened alot back then.
 Btw, Mick Jagger seduced, and spent the weekend with my (18 year old) friend, who said he was "really nice and great in bed" and has a good story to tell ( along with thousands of other women...).
 All kinds of people came through....
 Bo Diddly, The Band, of course.
-Albert Grossman lived here, which brought all of the artists he managed to the town at one time or another. .Dylan and Joplin among them Them.
-Levon Helm lived here until his recent death, and did shows all the time at his home/studio.
+Albert Grossman lived here, which brought all of the artists he managed to the town at one time or another. .Dylan and Joplin among them.
+Levon Helm lived here until his recent death, and did great shows all the time at his home/studio.
 Dave Brubeck, Donald Fagan (who still does).
 People are "too cool" in Woodstock to fawn over celebrities.
 I don't think Bob Dylan was quite so fortunate.
 Locals were OK, but people from far and wide made pilgramiges to see him, thinking he was some kind of guru.
 I like when he answered back to a reporter " Hey, I'm just a song 'n dance man".
 I didn't mention him in my ridiculously long list of "likes", but I don't know if there's anyone in his league, as far as songwriting and just, well, greatness.

 It was a time when great music and musicians were everywhere.

 I want to go 'off topic' for a moment.
 The age ranges that I put down for me are really ball park figures.
 Age really is so damn relative, and there are young people who seem 'old' and 'old' people who are young.
-That being said, originally, I had a somewhat higher 'age range' here, and I was getting alot of messages from much older guys who really were, well, older......in appearance and attitude.
+That being said, originally, I had a somewhat higher 'age range' here, and I was getting messages from much older guys who really were, well, older......in appearance and attitude.
 To be totally honest, I also started to get annoyed by all the men my age who had 25-40 as their 'range', so I decided to go much lower.
-That was also influenced by some 'lovely messages' (to quote OKC) from younger fellows, and even meetings and dates that resulted from them, which got me thinking.....why not?
+That was also influenced by some 'lovely messages' (to quote OKC) from younger fellows, and even some lovelier meetings and dates that resulted from them, which got me thinking.....why not?
 I'm not obsessed with age, and I aint no cougar, homie.
 Why is there not a word like that for a man, Is the thing?
-Ok.
-Glad we had this talk
+Ok!
+Glad we had this talk.

-I love language, words.......riffing on life ( a friend once said I did that.
-I'm not sure exactly what he meant, but it sounds good?).
+I love language, words...."riffing" on life ( a friend once said I did that.
+I'm not exactly lsure what he meant, but it sounds good?).
 Lived in France when I was in my 20s, married a French guy, (who, it turned out, loved himself enough for the both of us) and learned to speak French.
 Not necessarily in that order, though.
 I have somewhat of a passion for" justice " /against injustice, and admire people who fight the good fight, big and small picture.
 I try to.
 This describing one's self thing is super uncomfortable.
 Well, ok, I'm starting to warm up, but really, i'm better at showing off in person?
 So many "I " sentences......goodgrief.
 Maybe that's a healthy reaction to it.
 OK, moving on.
 At my age, you're supposed to know yourself, a little, anyway, although I sort of don't really like any sentence that begins with 'at my age'.
 Having said that, I do know a few things about myself, especially what I'm not.
 I'm not boring or insipid or, in the very least, try not to be (and now you already know I'm not dumb, due to clever word usage?)

 I like to be self mocking, because I suppose there is plenty about 'the self' to mock.
 I dislike anything that smells of self importance ( making this entire profile seem like utter hypocrisy, but, you know, hey) I often laugh loud and hard if I think somethings funny.
 On occasion , friends have been known to move a seat or two down the aisle in a movie theater, if Im getting too sort of loud....but I really do try and keep a handle on it.